Konijima/rust-socket-network-server/readme.md

 1. Client connects; server sends a nonce (base64 challenge).
 2. Client responds with an authentication message, including a signature.
-3. If authentication succeeds, client can send/receive messages.
+3. If authentication succeeds, the client can send/receive messages.
 4. Messages from clients are broadcast to all connected clients.

 ## Troubleshooting

-* If you see ASN1 or PEM errors, make sure the public key is in **PKCS#1** format (`-----BEGIN RSA PUBLIC KEY-----`).
+* **ASN1 or PEM errors:**
+  Ensure all keys are in PKCS#1 PEM format (not PKCS#8).
+  Private key: `-----BEGIN RSA PRIVATE KEY-----` Public key:  `-----BEGIN RSA PUBLIC KEY-----`
+* **Signature verification errors:**
-* Signature verification errors: check that the client’s public/private keypair matches.
+  Make sure the client’s public/private keypair matches.

 ## Security Notes

-* The server does not use TLS; run behind a reverse proxy if needed.
+* The server does not use TLS; run behind a reverse proxy for encrypted transport if needed.
 * Only pre-registered clients can connect.

 ## License